The 39 Clues: Mission Hindenburg

+The book begins with the Outcast giving another hint to the Cahills.
+Then, they figure out that the hint leads to the Hindenburg disaster.
+The hint involves the Kármán line being crossed, they then discover that there is a competition in Athens, Greece, to see what airship can cross the Kármán line and come back.
+They discover that the hint means that the winning airship will be attacked.
+Eventually, an airship run by the Lucians, containing many high ranking Lucian leaders wins, and is exploded, killing everyone on board.

 Mission Hurricane

-Mission Hurricane is the third book in the Double-cross series.
+Mission Hurricane is the third book in the Doublecross series.
 It was written by Jenny Goebel, and published on January 26, 2016.

-Thirteen-year-old Dan Cahill and his older sister, Amy, know that a disaster is about to strike the world.
-They know they are the only ones who can stop it, and they know they may already be too late.
-The person behind the disaster is their own relative, a man who calls himself the Outcast.
-He's already re-created two of history's worst disasters, and is only biding his time before he strikes again.

-The clues that the Cahill kids have gathered suggest that the Outcast's latest disaster is modeled after Hurricane Katrina.
-But what city will he target?
-And how can anyone conjure up a hurricane?
-Dan and Amy have no answers and very little time to find them.
-All they can count on is a tidal wave of trouble coming, and only them to stand in its way.
+The book begins with a hint that the Outcast's latest disaster is modeled after Hurricane Katrina, and that it will target the Netherlands.
+They Cahills travel to Amsterdam and discover that the Outcast is planning to detonate a lost nuclear bomb in the North Sea, overflowing the canals of the Netherlands and causing extensive flooding.

 Mission Atomic

 Mission Atomic is the fourth and final book in the Doublecross series.
 It was written by Sarwat Chadda, and published on June 28, 2016.

-Thirteen-year-old Dan Cahill and his older sister, Amy, are running out of time.
-An exiled Cahill known as the Outcast has already recreated three of history's worst disasters, and he's saved the worst for last.
-If Dan and Amy can't find and stop the Outcast fast, he will initiate a full-scale nuclear meltdown.

-But as Dan and Amy race around the world, they discover something horrifying.
-The Outcast's disasters are only a smokescreen to cover up his true plan, a diabolical revenge on the family that betrayed him.
-Soon Amy and Dan will have to confront a hard truth: Sometimes the only way to save the world is to sacrifice everything you love.
-The book begins with the gang in Ian's apartment in London.
+The book begins with the Cahills in Ian's apartment in London.
 The group decides to split up to fight the Outcast.
 First, Dan, Sammy, and Nellie will head to the Black Forest in Germany to check out one of the Outcast's former labs.
 Meanwhile, Amy, Jonah, and Hamilton will head to Shanghai, China, to look into an exposition with many Ekats in attendance while Cara and Ian head to Ukraine to look into the Chernobyl disaster.

 Superspecial

-Superspecial is the fifth and final series in The 39 Clues franchise.
-The series consists of only one standalone novel.
+Superspecial is the fifth and final series in The 39 Clues franchise, consisting of one standalone novel that takes place about six months after Mission Atomic and centers around Sinead Starling and the prevention of a bioterrorism plot she has become involved in.